Practical business support for tradies across Australia

 The tradies who have things under control aren't necessarily better at quoting.
 They've just made it easier for themselves to find the information when they need it.
 Every enquiry goes into one place.
 Every quote has a status.
 Every customer interaction is recorded in the job diary.
 Instead of searching through five different places, they know exactly where to look.
 That's what a quoting system really does.
 It gives you visibility.
 You can see what's waiting for a quote, what's been sent, what's been approved and what needs a follow-up.
 That saves time, reduces mistakes and takes away a lot of the stress that sits in the background when everything is living in your head.

 Your inbox is great for receiving messages, but it's terrible at managing your work.
-If you're constantly searching through emails, texts and Messenger threads trying to work out where things are at, you're not managing quotes.
-You're managing conversations.
+If you're constantly searching through emails, texts and Messenger trying to work out where things are at, you're not really managing quotes — you're managing conversations.
 There's a big difference.
 The goal isn't to create more admin.
-The goal is to stop information from living in ten different places so quoting, follow-ups and bookings are easier to stay on top of.
+The goal is to put a simple customer enquiry management process in place so every enquiry, quote and follow-up has a clear next step.
+Ultimately, it's about stopping information from living in ten different places, so quoting, follow-ups and bookings are much easier to stay on top of.

 At the end of the day, most missed quotes aren't hiding in your inbox.
 They're hiding in the gap between where the information arrived and where it should've been stored.
-Once everything has a proper home, it becomes much easier to know what's been quoted, who needs a follow-up and which jobs are ready for the next step.
+Once every enquiry has a proper home, it becomes much easier to know what's been quoted, who needs a follow-up and which jobs are ready for the next step.
+That's what good enquiry management for tradies really looks like.

 Sound familiar?